Ashley Young: Return to Aston Villa

+Everton

+On 13 July 2023, Everton announced the signing of Young as a free agent on a one-year contract with an option for a further 12 months, in which he continued to wear his number 18.
+On 12 August 2023, he made his official debut, playing the full match in a 1–0 loss against Fulham in the Premier League.

+On 17 May 2024, the club said it had offered Young a new one-year contract.
+On 4 December 2024, Young became Everton's oldest goalscorer at the age of 39 years and five months with a 20-yard free-kick in a 4–0 victory against Wolverhampton Wanderers.
+This goal also makes him the fourth-oldest goalscorer in the history of the Premier League, only behind Thiago Silva, Dean Windass, and Teddy Sheringham.
+In May 2025, the club announced that Young would leave at the end of the 2024–25 season at the expiration of his contract.

+Ipswich Town

+On 23 July 2025, Young signed a one-year contract with Ipswich Town, returning to the Championship for the first time in over two decades.
+On 8 August, he made his debut for the club, coming on as a substitute in a 1–1 draw against Birmingham City in the league.

 International career

 Under-21s

 As a result of his form for Watford during the 2005–06 season, in February 2006 Young earned a call-up to Peter Taylor's England Under-21 League squad to face an Italian Serie B squad alongside teammate Chris Eagles.
 Young started alongside Eagles in the 1–0 win, playing the first half.
 His continued form into the 2006–07 season earned him a first England under-21 call-up to face Switzerland in September 2006.
 Young played the last 15 minutes of the match as England scored a late goal to win 3–2, topping their group, and reaching a play-off for a place in the 2007 UEFA European Under-21 Championship.
 At the finals, Young played three times.
 He took part in the semi-final penalty shoot-out against hosts Netherlands, scoring twice in the shoot-out as England lost 13–12.
 From 2006 to 2007, he earned 10 caps for the under-21s.